clairefuzzyelephant/clarity-eats/src/blog/vancouverDay1.md

     />
 </div>

-We were starving at this point so we decided to make a stop in Richmond for a late breakfast.
+We were all starving at this point, so we decided to make a stop in Richmond for a late breakfast.
 We found a Chinese food court in a building called President Plaza, with an assortment of counters that sold everything from noodles to baozi to youtiao and fantuan.

 My friend and I got a Taiwanese fantuan (rice roll) + danbing (egg crepe) + soymilk combo from a place called Yung Ho Soy Drink to share.
-I will warn you that it cost extra for the soymilk to be cold instead of hot, and they also charge for extra utensils.
-Money is hard to make these days, I suppose...
+I _will_ warn you that it cost extra for the soymilk to be cold instead of hot, and they also charge for extra utensils.
+Money is hard to make these days, I suppose... :sadface:

 It cost CAD 13.00 total, and was just enough for the two of us with smaller appetites: